United States : Safety by City

 - Currency - The United States dollar is the official currency of the United States.
 It has a sign: $ and a code: USD.
 Also, it abbreviated US$.
 One dollar is divided into 100 cents (Symbol: ¢).

 - Weather - The best times to visit Tulsa for ideal weather are April to June.
-The average temperatures in Tulsa vary drastically, and the weather feels nice some year, but often too hot in the summer and cold in the winter with a fair chance of precipitation about half of the year.
+The average temperatures in Tulsa vary drastically, but often too hot in the summer and cold in the winter with a fair chance of precipitation about half of the year.

 - Airports - Tulsa International Airport is a civil-military airport 8 km northeast of downtown Tulsa, in Tulsa County, Oklahoma.
 The Tulsa Air and Space Museum is on the northwest side of the airport.